yl2811-cmd/Showheel/wwwroot/story-engl.md

 world.

 This wasn't a bird's-eye view of the basin—the one she'd seen countless times from the Eagle's Nest railing.
 It was a world beyond the basin.
-The Central Plains unfolded towards the canyon mouth, with golden-green vibratoforests spreading along the horizon, shimmering in the wind, the whole land seeming to breathe.
-Further away, the Frontier City skyline loomed in the morning mist—a few CI-era pylon peaks emerged from the undulating terrace matrix, enveloped by 500-year-old growth layers, appearing from this distance like a low, moss-covered mountain range, with several high points appearing and disappearing.
+The land unfolded towards the canyon mouth—golden-green vibratoforests stretched along the horizon, shimmering in the wind, but not a uniform blanket: distant low hills undulated, casting long shadows between the fields; several basalt terraces rose isolated from the plain like dark islands floating on a golden sea; further still, shallow valleys sliced ​​the land into patches of green of varying shades.
+The whole land seemed to breathe, but not a calm breath—it was undulating, rhythmic, layered.
+Further still, the Frontier City skyline loomed in the morning mist—a few CI-era pylon peaks emerged from the undulating terrace matrix, enveloped by five-hundred-year-old growth layers, appearing from this distance like a low, moss-covered mountain range, its high points indistinct, nestled on its own raised terrace base.

 Anna gripped the railing tightly.
 Not out of fear, but because it was too big.